Yeah: Looks Like I Got It!

 (And when I sent out a note to some friends saying that I was recovering from Swine Flu, one of the wags, knowing the above, replied that it wasn’t pure swine flu, but one mixed with bird flu, and thus it was more properly termed “Flying Pig Flu”.
 Yeah: I like hanging around smart funny people. 🙂 )

-The 1918 “Spanish Flu” pandemic, which killed 50-100 million people in an age before jet travel, was also an H1N1 flu, but obviously it’s not exactly the same strain; thankfully the current one is much less of a killer.
+The 1918 “Spanish Flu” pandemic, which killed as many as 100 million people in an age before jet travel, was also an H1N1 flu, but obviously it’s not exactly the same strain; thankfully the current one is much less of a killer.

 The Spanish Flu also started with a mild version, but then came back much worse the next year.
 How did we know this year’s H1N1 wouldn’t do the same thing?
 We didn’t.
 That’s why it was so important to prepare, just in case it did.